Father Peter Brock was once a respected member of the Newcastle and Maitland communities.

-This lead parishioners to believe Brock had been cleared – but this was far from the truth.
+This led parishioners to believe Brock had been cleared but this was far from the truth.
 In the church’s report, it confirmed Brock had an inappropriate relationship with the Parmeter brothers.

-The Catholic Church was white-washing Brock’s crimes and fooling Catholic Church goers into believing Brock was an innocent man.
+The Catholic Church was underplaying Brock’s crimes and fooling Catholic Church goers into believing Brock was an innocent man.

-John and Paul requested a civil settlement from the Maitland-Newcastle Diocese.
-The Diocese provided an ex-gratia payout for each of the brothers.
-But they had to sign away their legal right to sue the church in future for additional damages.
+John and Paul requested a civil settlement from the Maitland-Newcastle Diocese and the Diocese provided an ex-gratia payout for each of the brothers, but they had to sign away their legal right to sue the church in future for additional damages.

 The amount paid to the twins in this private settlement was larger than the average $30,000.
 However, Paul spoke out in 2014 and said “what I received is a drop in the ocean compared with what I’ve lost”.

 In 2018, Hunter survivor advocate Bob O’Toole urged the University of Newcastle to revoke Father Peter Brock’s honorary degree and University awards.
-The University has since confirmed Brock has been stripped of his degree and his wards.
+The University has since confirmed Brock has been stripped of his degree and awards.